TrotylTN/xFS/testcase.md

 2018-04-24 23:16:29.574343: Peer Node Localhost:5102's current load is 0
 0
 ~~~
-After the Client 1 has been launched, it found the server is not available.
-So it will disable the functionality related to the tracking server (all operations except GetLoad) until the server is back.
+After the Client 1 had been launched, it realized the server was not available.
+It then disabled the functionality related to the tracking server (all operations except getload) until the server was back.

 ### D. 3 clients and 1 server
 ##### 1. Enter `make tracking` in terminal